grahamking/isqueue/README.md

 This creates a queue called 'server_type', and add those three urls to it.
 Take a look: `cat /var/spool/isqueue/server_type.queue`.

 The first parameters to _put_ is the name of the queue, the next the message to put on that queue.
 The queue is just a text file, so you can put strings, JSON, whatever, as long as it's one message per line.
-All `isq put` is doing is locking access to the queue file, appending to it, and releasing the lock.
+All `isq put` does is lock access to the queue file, append to it, then release the lock.

 **Setup a message consumer**

 We have some messages waiting in our queue, now we need to pick them up and process them.
 A message consumer is simply a program that expects the queue message as it's last or only argument.

-Copy this into identify.sh, and make it executable.
+Here's an example consumer for testing.
+Create an identify.sh with the contents below, and make it executable.
 It uses _curl_ to fetch a URL's headers, and display the Server line, so you can see if that website runs nginx, apache, etc.

     #!/bin/bash
     URL=$1
     S_TYPE=`curl -s --head $URL | grep Server` echo $URL $S_TYPE >> /tmp/out.log

-Watch the log file: `tail -f /tmp/out.log`

 Read from the queue: `isq get server_type ./identify.sh`

-You should see output in /tmp/log, and your queue should now be empty.
+Watch the log file: `tail -f /tmp/out.log`.
+You should see output, and your queue should now be empty.

 **Watch the queue with inotify**